 Are you ready for a story of a trip that was three years in the making?
-Imagine the anticipation of booking a trip to one of the most remote places on Earth – Antarctica – only to have it cancelled not once, but twice due to the global pandemic.
+Imagine the anticipation of booking a trip of a lifetime to one of the most remote places on Earth – an Antarctic expedition cruise with Aurora Expeditions – only to have it cancelled not once, but twice due to the global pandemic.

 Background